PTS 601: Transit Services

 Be sure to sign up for updates on traffic delays for the shuttles on Facebook and Twitter at: @asu2asushuttles, and follow ASU Transit at http://cfo.asu.edu/pts.

-Additional information about FLASH, the West shuttle, the Polytechnic shuttle, and the U-Pass Program is available through the Commuter Options Services at 480/965–1072 and on the Commuter Options Program Web page.
+Additional information about FLASH, the West shuttle, the Polytechnic shuttle, the MAYO shuttle, and the U-Pass Program is available through the Commuter Options Services at 480/965–1072 and on the Commuter Options Program Web page.

 The FLASH service has connections to the Valley Metro bus system and light rail.